FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+Commit messages should be long and detailed (except for the first line).
+If messages are consistently short (less than 20 characters), then this could be an indication of poor communication.

 ### Feature 2: Uneven Time Between Commits
 We wanted to determine how long each contributor went in between each commit.
 This could be used to help analyze participation.